 Once your financial statements have been accepted by us, they'll be publicly available on the Disclose Register.

 Where to file financial statements

-Where you send your financial statements, and whether you provide them online or in printed form (hard copy), depends on what type of entity you are.
+Where you send your financial statements, and whether you must provide them online or in printed form (hard copy), depends on the type of entity you are.